topleft/shoppinglist/notes.md

   * adding the message to the object (`object.message = "message"`) inside the route as well as in the utitily function.
   * console logs both server side and client side, server side yeilds information, client is undefined

+## Question about "put" request, keep getting a 500 call, how to test to get  to the next level, have no idea what to try next